Ziggy Stardust Tour: 1972

 After several months on the road, Bowie took a break to revisit and re-rehearse the live show, to include greater theatrics and costume changes.
 Rehearsals took place at the Stratford Royal Theatre.
-The first concert after this was at the Rainbow Theatre on 19 August, where Bowie was simply billed as "Ziggy Stardust".
+The first concert after this was at the Rainbow Theatre, London, on 19 August, where Bowie was simply billed as "Ziggy Stardust".
 A second show was added for the following day after the first one sold out.
 Pianist Nicky Graham was added to the band line-up for these shows.

 The first leg in the US began in September 1972.
 Bowie travelled there by boat as he did not like flying.
 Bowie and the Spiders from Mars played their first US show in the Cleveland Music Hall on 22 September.
 It was also pianist Mike Garson's debut.
 Six days later, Bowie played a sold-out show at Carnegie Hall.
 The concerts drew rave reviews from the press and led to the tour being extended for a further two months.
-A concert on 20 October at the Santa Monica Civic Auditorium was broadcast on radio, and heavily bootlegged before finally being released in 1994.
+A concert on 20 October at the Santa Monica Civic Auditorium was broadcast on radio, and heavily bootlegged before finally being released semi-officially in 1994 as Santa Monica '72 and officially in 2008 as Live Santa Monica '72.
 The press coverage of the tour turned Bowie into a star in the US and he was featured on the front cover of Rolling Stone.

 The year ended with a short UK leg, which carried over into the start of 1973.
 Bowie played two shows at the Rainbow just before Christmas, and asked the audience to bring toys along to the concert that could be redistributed to children.
 The mid-show acoustic set that had been part of all the gigs until then was discarded, and Bowie with the Spiders played just an electric set.